lsst-dm/dmtn-183/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Because the Alert Database acts as a historical record, it must keep all data in perpetuity.
-This amounts to a few terabytes per year (see "Data Sizing Calculations" below).
+This amounts to about 24 terabytes per year (see "Data Sizing Calculations" below).

 To be a good historical record, we need to take data durability seriously.
 All writes to the Database from the Alert Production system must be fully stored before they are acknowledged, and we must be able to back up the Alert Database to protect from data loss.